mendel5/windows/README.md

 ## WhyNotWin11
 - Tags: Windows 11
-- Achitecture: `64bit` instead of `32bit` (both CPU and OS)
+- Achitecture: `64bit` instead of `32bit` (both CPU and OS).
-- Boot method: `UEFI` instead of `Legacy`
+- Boot method: `UEFI` instead of `Legacy`.
-- Disk partition type: `GPT` instead of `MBR`
+- Disk partition type: `GPT` instead of `MBR`.

 Source:
 - https://github.com/rcmaehl/WhyNotWin11
 - Download WhyNotWin11 latest stable release (64-bit): https://github.com/rcmaehl/WhyNotWin11/releases/latest/download/WhyNotWin11.exe

 ## Get directly to UEFI-BIOS
 How to restart/reboot Windows 10 to get directly to UEFI-BIOS.

-Warning: Even before you initiate the restart, all open apps will be closed.
+Warning: Even before you initiate the restart, all windows and apps that are open will be closed (even if you don't do the restart).
 Save your work before you do this!
 - Shift method (recommended): `Start menu` --> select `Power` (Power button icon) --> hold `Shift` on keyboard while selecting `Restart` (this closes all Windows apps) --> select `Troubleshoot` --> `Advanced options` --> `UEFI firmware settings`
 - Settings method: `Windows settings` --> `Update & Security` --> `Recovery` --> `Advanced startup` --> `Restart now` --> `Troubleshoot` --> `Advanced options` --> `UEFI firmware settings`